G-PORTAL/gpcore-cli/README.md

 file to ```cmd/```.
 The file name will be the name of the subcommand.

 With hooks, you can inject code at some points in auto generated code.
-For example, if you want to remove some colums, format certain colums or validate input, you can do this with hooks.
+For example, if you want to remove some columns, format certain columns or validate input, you can do this with hooks.
 Create a file in the same package with the same name of the action (auto generated file), but with the prefix ```_pre.go``` to execute code before the action and ```_post.go``` to execute code after the